jmodares/follower/README.md

 [XXX] Info: EKF2 IMU1 is using GPS
 ```

 Once you observe those messages, select the vehicles one-by-one from the *vehicle menu* and change their modes from **Stabilize** to **Guided** using the *flight mode* menu.
 After all the vehicles are in Guided mode, select *Vehicle 1*.
 Click **Disarmed** to arm Vehicle 1.
 You will be prompted to confirm that you want to arm the vehicle.
-After confirming, *Vehicle 1*'s status will change to **Armed** and it will takeoff.
+After confirming, *Vehicle 1*'s status will change to **Armed**.
+Now click the **Takeoff** button and confirm that you want the vehicle to takeoff.
+After confirming, *Vehicle 1* will takeoff.
 Click on the map to set a *Waypoint* for it to fly to (this will also require confirmation).
 The other agents should follow behind.

 You can plan more sophisticated flight paths using the [Plan View](https://docs.qgroundcontrol.com/en/PlanView/PlanView.html).